Drupal 9 Has Dropped! What To Do Now

 Upgrading from Drupal 8 to Drupal 9 will be a lot easier than any previous upgrade.
 For our example project we have the following estimates:

 We can reduce that estimated delivery date by contributing to the upgrade of some of the contributed modules we are using.
 Promet Source has contributed to a number of “Drupal 9 Upgrade” issues and encourage others to do the same.

 We’re Here to Help

 At Promet Source, we are passionate about helping clients to optimize their Drupal environments, whether that means the relatively simple shift from D8 to D9, or a migration from an earlier version.
-While there are still 18 months before the decommissioning of Drupal 7 and 8, keep in mind that waiting until the last minute to do so might be akin to reaching out to an accountant on April 14 concerning the previous year’s tax filing.
+While there appears to be considerable time before the decommission dates for Drupal 7 and 8, keep in mind that waiting until the last minute to do so might be akin to reaching out to an accountant on April 14 concerning the previous year’s tax filing.
 Take steps now to ensure that thorough focus and attention can be devoted to the migration of your site.

 Our team of Drupal 9 migration experts leverages best practices and proven processes for efficiently migrating websites, applications, and content to Drupal 9 -- whether from a previous version of Drupal, another CMS, or a home-grown system.